GabeScott/standard-works-vault/General Conference/2014 October - Covenant Daughters of God.md

 # Covenant Daughters of God

-*By By Jean A. Stevens - First Counselor in the Primary General Presidency*
+By Jean A. Stevens - *First Counselor in the Primary General Presidency*

 *Given in the October session of the 2014 General Conference*

+>*When daughters of God focus on the temple and on their sacred covenants, God is able to send blessings in personal and powerful ways.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2014/10/covenant-daughters-of-god?lang=eng)